+Items Pro Procedures

+Symptom Pos Possible causes

+No image on external Ext External monitor, resolution, display configuration, drivers.

+monitor Tro ubleshooting steps

-Items Procedures Symptom Possible causes No image on external monitor Troubleshooting steps Be sure external monitor is compatible with the computer.
-Be sure that external monitor is turned on.
-Press any key to exit the power-saving mode.
-4. Adjust the brightness of the monitor.
+1. Be sure external monitor is compatible with the computer.

+2. Press any key to exit the power-saving mode.
+Adjust the brightness of the monitor.
 Test with a verified working monitor.

+3.

+4.

+5.

+6.

-Test the monitor via internal ports (VGA, DP ports).
-Install latest video driver.
+7. Install latest video driver.

 8. Reset the screen resolution as described in the documentation.

-Configure display choice, and then force output to external video by closing the notebook lid or pressing fn + f4 to switch screen output.
+9. Configure display choice, and then force output to external video by closing the notebook lid or pressing $fn + f4$ to switch screen output.